netsec-ethz/scion-apps/_examples/hellodrkey/README.md

 Fast path (server):
 1. Obtain a connection to the designated `sciondForServer` and encapsulate it in the `Server` class.
-1. Obtain the delegation secret for that metadata.
-The delegation secret does not change with the destination host.
+1. Obtain the Secret Value (SV) for the designated protocol.
-   You can check that in `dsForServer`.
-The delegation secret is stored.
-1. Derive the DRKey with the delegation secret and the metadata.
+1. Derive the DRKey with the SV and the metadata.

 Both slow and fast paths should obtain the same key.
 And both slow and fast path are measured for performance and their times displayed at the end.